MadonisP/Screenshot-App/README.md

 # Screenshot-App
 Screenshot App
 ---------------------------USAGE---------------------------
-hi guys if you want to use it you shold download electron package and ydtl package have fun!!!
+hi guys if you want to use it you shold download electron package  package have fun!!!